LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 Submissions must include a summary of no more than two pages including text, tables and figures.
 For the case of projects including Shiny applications or other interactive formats, they must also include the URL in which the application is available.

-###### Posters
+###### Posters/Lightning talks

 Posters allow researchers and professionals to present and discuss their latest advances, ideas, ongoing research, and experiences or challenges related to the topics of interest of LatinR.
+Presenters should choose between poster format or a 5 minutes lightning talk.

 Submissions must include a summary of no more than two pages including text, tables and figures.